 Events by Ana Baker

-There will be a regular Ventura Discussion Group meeting at Main Street Restaurant 3159 Main St., Wednesday from 4 – 5:45 p.m.
+There are regular Ventura Discussion Group meetings at Main Street Restaurant 3159 Main St., Wednesdays from 4 – 5:45 p.m.
 Several people usually stay for a drink and a bite to eat afterward.
 Bring an interesting topic to discuss if you can.

 Ventura’s ACBL Duplicate Bridge Club offers games for all levels of play.
 Learn the game, play with your peers, and earn master points while you are having fun.
 There is a game every day of the week.
 Check out their website at www.vcbridge.org

 Country Western Line Dancing every Tuesday 7 – 9 p.m.
 Instruction every night.
 Located at the Moose lodge, 10269 Telephone Road.
 More information at countrylovers.com.

 Cross Town Hikers join in on Wednesday nights for a moderate-paced hike that includes views of Ventura from the cross, a walk out to the end of the pier, and a stroll along the Promenade back to the Museum.
 Four miles with an 800-foot elevation gain.
 7 p.m. sharp at the fountain across the street from the Mission. https://www.facebook.com/groups/800215670039426/

 The Ventura Investment Group meets on Mondays for an informal discussion of recent economic events from 10 – 11:30 a.m. at the Coffee Bean & Tea Leaf at Telephone Road and Main Street.
 Visitors and potential members are welcomed.
 There are no dues or requirements to participate, and all levels of experience are welcomed.